xwmx/nb/README.md

 [save] · last: 2021-01-01 01:00:00
 ```

-When using `w3m`, put your cursor within the brackets representing
-the `<textarea>` and press `<return>` to open the item in your text editor.
-After closing the editor, `w3m` returns to the form
-now populated with the updated content, which can then be saved.

 Syntax highlighting, block selection, and other
 [advanced editor features](#browse---gui-editing)
 are available with `nb browse --gui`.